Wattenberger/footsteps-vscode/README.md

   The number of changes to highlight.
 A lower number drops off more quickly.

+- `footsteps.clearChangesOnFileSave`

+  Default: false

+  Whether or not to clear changes in a file when you save it.

 ## Commands

 This extension doesn't have any default commands, to prevent from clashing with your setup.
 Bind your own keybindings to these commands: